Contact Us

 • Extra fees for granular targeting

 Infatica specializes in dedicated mobile proxies with country-, city-, and ASN-level targeting.
-Designed for session-based tasks such as social media management or QA testing, its sticky sessions can last up to 60 minutes, striking a balance between persistence and flexibility of rotation.
+Designed for session-based tasks such as social media management or QA testing, its sticky sessions can last up to 60 minutes, striking a balance between persistence and rotation flexibility.

 Pros: